 The connection between exercise and the treatment of LBP is not new.
 In fact, a review performed in July 2011 of 83 studies on the effectiveness of physical and rehabilitation interventions for chronic non-specific low back pain concluded that only exercise therapy, multidisciplinary treatment and behavior modification are the only conservative treatments that should be used in daily practice in the treatment of chronic LBP.
-This is not to say that other interventions dont work, but that they dont have a proven, lasting effect when used in isolation.
+This is not to say that other interventions don’t work, but that they don’t have a proven, lasting effect when used in isolation.
 In reality, this never occurs as modalities and techniques are always used in combination to enhance the effect of each intervention.
 For example, modalities such as cold packs, heat, ultrasound and electrical stimulation often reduce pain and muscle spasm so that joint mobilisation and manipulation is made more effective at freeing up joints and relaxing the muscle.
 And joint mobilisation or manipulation can enhance the benefits of exercise therapy which aids in improving posture, movement habits and function and so on.
 Given that the evidence for treating LBP is conflicting, a physiotherapist may have to try different modalities and combinations of modalities to determine what works best for a particular patient.
 In reality, the best evidence that a particular management strategy is effective for a particular patient is whether or not the patient improves.

 5 Top Tips for Dealing with Low Back Pain